 Under the rules of the University, any course that used Oxford University name had to be under the control of the University.
 The solution, therefore, was to establish a course under the auspices of the Careers Service; which was a classified University Department.
 And so, OUBEP was born with the added advantage of strengthening the University’s links with both Government and business.

 Both the Careers Service and Oxford Centre for Management Studies appointed four members to the Steering Committee and, although they could co-opt additional members, only these eight officially appointed committee members had voting rights.
 In practice the Director of the Careers Service and the Principal of the Oxford Centre for Management Studies appointed themselves and filled the other positions by appointing Economic dons or representatives from major companies who used the course as part of their top development training programme.
 This structure has continued to this day and what was a most forward-thinking and innovative plan was finally enshrined in the Statutes of the University.

 The initial course ran for four weeks but over time the length of the course has been reduced and the content altered, although not reduced in its overall reach.
 Today’s delegates have changed considerably; not longer is a centre for British talent, but an international forum bringing representatives from every continent.
 No longer is the focus on Britain and its role in the global economy, but rather on the threats and opportunities of the global economy in many different areas.

 It is the mix of delegates and speakers that gives OUBEP its flavour.
 While many changes have occurred since it was launched, the essence of this unique and most valuable experience still remains as the original group of distinguished leaders designed it.

-Written by Richard Northcote (Richard is Chief Sustainability Officer at Covestro AG.
+Richard is Chief Sustainability Officer at Covestro AG.
 He attended OUBEP in 2000 and has been course director on three occasions.
-He is also a member of the OUBEP Steering Committee).